arkanoryn/remote_day/README.md

 * [Author](#author)

 ## Getting started
-> The application is separated in two.
+> The application is separated into two.
 The `api` folder is an Elixir/Phoenix/Absinthe backend server while the `webapp` is a React-Redux app created with the create-react-app boilerplate.
 >
-> Both application are docker containers.
-It is therefore possible to develop using only [Docker](https://www.docker.com/get-started).
+> Both applications are docker containers.
+It is, therefore, possible to develop using only [Docker](https://www.docker.com/get-started).

 ### Requirements
 #### Containers